lfloris/openshift-dev-training/Labs/Getting-started/log-in-to-openshift.md

 # Logging in to the OpenShift Environment

-Open the Student X VM window and log in with the following credentials
+Open the Workstation VM window and log in with the following credentials

 User: ibmdemo